Phoenix-Finance/Phoenix-Documentation/content/index.md

 The PHX token is the network token for the entire suite of FinNexus protocol clusters.
 It serves a variety of purposes including liquidity mining, governance, voting and more.

-More details on the distribution of FNX tokens can be found on the dashboard and tokenomics.
+More details on the distribution of PHX tokens can be found on the dashboard and tokenomics.